mrsarm/jshell-plugin/README.md

  - print (alias of `System.out.print`)
  - println (alias of `System.out.println`)

-### JShell Script
+### JShell scripts

-If the plugin founds at the root of the project a [JShell Script](https://docs.oracle.com/javase/9/jshell/scripts.htm) named `startup.jsh`, it will append to the JShell session the argument `--startup startup.jsh`, executing at the beginning all the instruction in the script, so you can add there all the imports, object definitions or any Java instruction that you want to execute at the begging of the session.
-You can override the startup script path with the project property `jshell.startup` in the `gradle.properties` file, or set the same property in the command line arguments, like:
+If the plugin founds at the root of the project a [JShell Script](https://docs.oracle.com/javase/9/jshell/scripts.htm) named `startup.jsh`, it will append to the JShell session the argument `--startup startup.jsh`, executing at the beginning all the instructions in the script, so you can add there all the imports, object definitions or any Java instruction that you want to execute at the beginning of the session.

+You can override the startup script path with the project property `jshell.startup` in the `gradle.properties` file, or set the same property directly in the command line
+arguments:

     $ gradle --console plain jshell -Pjshell.startup=/path/to/run.jsh